ebenz99/epiet/README.md

 ## Issues
 * Currently, there's a bug where once a program is run, the remains in `select` mode and must be clicked again to de-select.

+## Credit
+My apologies that this isn't great, it was made in about 36 hours.
+For the good parts (mainly the painting UI), credit to https://github.com/techwithtim/Python-Drawing-Program.
+And obviously, the original Piet (that this attempts to replicate) is the G.O.A.T.